MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Merge-VHD.md

 PS C:\> Merge-VHD -Path c:\test\VDisk4.avhdx -DestinationPath c:\test\VDisk2.avhdx
 ```

 This example merges the virtual hard disk from VDisk4 to VDisk2.
-It merges all data from VDisk4 and VDisk3, up to VDisk2.
+It merges all data from VDisk4 and

-In this virtual hard disk chain VDisk4 is a child of VDisk3, which is a child of VDisk2, which is a child of VDisk1.
+VDisk3, up to VDisk2.
+In this virtual hard disk chain VDisk4 is a child of VDisk3, which is a child
+of VDisk2, which is a child of VDisk1.
 Finally, VDisk1 is a child of the Parent virtual hard disk.

-In this example, all referenced virtual hard disks reside within C:\test.
+In this example, all referenced virtual hard disks reside within `C:\test`.
+The `VDisk4.avhdx` and

-The VDisk4.avhdx and VDisk3.avhdx are not deleted, however, they are no longer valid virtual hard disk files after the operation completes.
+`VDisk3.avhdx` are not deleted, however, they are no longer valid virtual hard disk files after the
+operation completes.

 ## PARAMETERS